tuohai1992/Automatic-literature-analysis-pipeline/README.md

 The Jupyter notebook Top_modeling_results_visualizations.ipynb is designed for the visualization of the modeling results.
 It includes:

-Word Clouds
-Area Charts
-Stacked Area Charts
+Word Clouds, Area Chart, Stacked Area Chart, Violin Charts
-Violin Charts